Kōhoku New Town: The policies of urban development

-Urban Agriculture
+Urban agriculture

 The site where Kōhoku New Town was built was once a rural area covered in farmland and forests.
 To enable coexistence between the new town and agriculture, an agricultural zone was established along its outer perimeter.
 During the new town's construction, land swaps and divisions were carried out between the farmland owned by farmers wishing to continue farming in this area and the land in the agricultural zone, thereby preserving agriculture.
 Furthermore, the securing of green spaces and open areas ensures a supply of fresh vegetables and fruits, while also functioning as emergency evacuation sites within the new town.

-Dialogue with residents for development of this Newtown
+Dialogue with residents for development of Kōhoku New Town

 During the new town development, joint discussion meetings with residents were held to formulate the development plan.
 This resulted in promoting public understanding of the plan and securing cooperation during the implementation phase.

 Moreover, the Newtown plan allowed landowners who lost land due to development to receive compensation in the form of land in a location of their choice, rather than land close to their original property.
 This innovative approach also facilitated securing the cooperation of landowners.

 These initiatives were groundbreaking in Japan at the time, enabling residents to play a crucial role in urban development.

 Transportation

-Subway and Buses
+Subway and buses

-2 Subway Lines run within Newtown area.
-Route buses survices is also provided by Yokohama Municipal Bus and Tokyu Bus in entire of Newtown.
+Two subway lines run within the area.
+Route buses survices is also provided by Yokohama Municipal Bus and Tokyu Bus.

 Yokohama Municipal Subway Blue Line (Line No.3) runs between Nakamachidai Station - Center Minami Station - Center Kita Station - Nakagawa Station.
-It was opened in March 18, 1993, and was the first railroad in the newtown.
+It was opened on March 18, 1993, and was the first railroad in the newtown.

 Yokohama Municipal Subway Green Line (Line No.4) runs between Kita-Yamata Station - Center Kita Station - Center Minami Station - Tsuzuki-fureainooka Station.
-It opened in March 30, 2008.
+It opened on March 30, 2008.